 Any final words of advice for people leading the customer experience change in their company?

 One of the biggest challenges you will face, whether your company is just starting the customer experience transformation journey or you have been doing it for awhile, is maintaining focus.
 There are so many things that you can do to improve the customer experience and it’s challenging to sort out which will have the biggest business impact.
-You need to focus your attention on what must be done now and what can wait for 3 months, 6 months, 1 year.
+You need to focus your attention on what must be done now and what can wait for three months, six months, one year.
 This is all about using what customers are saying.
 It starts and ends with customer feedback.